-Last updated: 21 April 2023
+Last updated: 29 August 2024

 This document provides further information for students funded on an MRC LID Studentship.
 It should be read in conjunction with the current editions of

-- SGUL Postgraduate Research Degree Regulations, Research Degrees Student Handbook and SGUL terms and conditions, and - LSHTM Research Degree regulations and student handbook
+- St George's Postgraduate Research Degree Regulations, Research Degrees Student Handbook and St George's terms and conditions, and - LSHTM Regulations, policies and procedures and the Research Degrees Student Handbook (on the intranet so only available through your LSHTM login).

-Doctoral Training Partnership (DTP) are expected to manage grant funding, and meet grant expectations and requirements, as set out by UKRI: Terms & Conditions for training funding.
-We would encourage UKRI-funded students to read through the UKRI Terms & Conditions (T&Cs) and associated guidance for training grants, as these look at many aspects of your award and training from the funder's perspective.

-Additional guidance and funding provided by UKRI regarding pandemic-related Support for Students will also impact DTP administration and decision-making.
+Doctoral Training Partnership (DTP) are expected to manage grant funding, and meet grant expectations and requirements, as set out by UKRI:

+- UKRI Terms & Conditions for training funding - MRC Funding: Additional Terms & Conditions

+We would encourage UKRI-funded students to read through these UKRI & MRC Terms & Conditions (T&Cs) and associated guidance for training grants, as these look at many aspects of your award and training from the funder's perspective.
+Any additional guidance and funding provided by UKRI will also impact DTP administration and decision-making.